 Skip to content ↓

-Daisy class is taught by Mrs Stead and Mrs Pearson.
+Robin class is taught by Mrs Stead, Miss Lewis and Mrs Pearson.
 We are also supported on Mondays by Mrs Webster.

 Our classroom